simov/grant/README.md

 ## Dynamic Override

-Additionally you can make a `POST` request to the `/connect/:provider/:override?` route to override your provider's configuration dynamically on each request
+Additionally you can make a `POST` request to the `/connect/:provider/:override?` route to override your provider's configuration dynamically on each request:

 ```html
 <form action="/connect/facebook" method="post" accept-charset="utf-8">